There’s a moving van in front of Derek’s apartment building.

 Derek pauses on the front steps, placing his bags of groceries on the ground at his feet – reusable, because Kira is going through one of her manic, save the Earth through the wonders of recycling phases.
 The sun beats down on his back, and he wipes away the sweat on his brow, dreaming of his air conditioned apartment.
 He hates humidity.

 The driver’s side door creaks open, and Derek hears footsteps on the pavement just before his new tenant comes into view.
 Derek met him only once, the day he and his roommate came to view the apartment; Erica gave him the grand tour.
-Derek ran into him on the stairwell on their way downstairs – a mass of flailing limbs and babbling words attached to a face dotted with moles.
+Derek ran into him on the stairwell on their way downstairs – a mass of flailing limbs and babbling words attached to a face dotted with moles, reeking of magic.

 “Stiles,” he said, face flushing pink when Erica attempted to pronounce the name written on his application and failed spectacularly, much to his friend’s immense glee.
 “Just call me Stiles.”